IGS/portal_client/README.md

 listed in the manifest file.
 However, if there is a mismatch, portal_client will consider the download to be corrupted, or failed, and will exit out with an error message.
-For very manifests that describe extremely large datasets, the checksumming operation can be very costly, or time consuming.
+For very manifests that describe extremely large datasets, the checksumming operation can be very time consuming.
 To disable the checksum validation, simply pass an extra `--disable-validation`
 Example: